 summer wildlife of coast and heath

 We will be based near Corfe Castle in the heart of the Isle of Purbeck, the most biodiverse area of its size in the British Isles.
 The variety of habitats from bright heaths, and pine forests to chalk downland and stunning coastline, provides an idyllic setting to enjoy the county’s wildlife.

 Further along the coast, we will spend time exploring the other key habitat locally, the chalk downland which opens up in a series of gentle whaleback hills with spectacular views of Poole Harbour, Studland and the Isle of Wight.
-Wild flowers that should be in flower during our visit include several species of orchid, the flowery meadows attracting in turn a variety of grassland butterflies, including Adonis Blue, Grizzled Skipper and Marbled White.
+Wild flowers that should be in flower during our visit include several species of orchid, the flowery meadows attracting in turn a variety of grassland butterflies, including Adonis Blue, Dingy Skipper and Marbled White.

-Day 2 We spend our day exploring the Isle of Purbeck, home to some of the finest lowland heathland in the country.
-We seek out some of the rare inhabitants of the heaths, with a suite of charismatic and extremely rare invertebrates to be found.
-Interesting plants include all three species of British sundew, Lesser Butterfly Orchid, Dwarf Gorse, Bog Asphodel and Bog Pimpernel.
-The Purbeck heaths are home to all six of Britain’s native reptiles, including Sand Lizard and Smooth Snake, and we will keep an eye out for them amongst the heather.
+Day 2 We spend our first day exploring the Isle of Purbeck, home to the finest lowland heathland in the country.
+We will seek out some of the rare inhabitants of the heaths, with a suite of charismatic and rare invertebrates to be found, including Bee Wolf and Silver-studded Blue, amongst others.

 Day 4 Today we head west, to the Jurassic Coast World Heritage Site, world famous for its geology, with Jurassic limestones and Cretaceous chalk and clays jumbled together, resulting in the scenically carved coastline.
-We visit Lulworth Cove and Durdle Door, where as well as the iconic scenery, we will hope for an early Lulworth Skipper amongst the other grassland butterflies.
-Further east, we visit Durlston National Nature Reserve, where limestone downland is home to Common Spotted and Southern Marsh Orchids.
+We will visitLulworth Cove and Durdle Door, where as well as the iconic scenery, we will hope for an early Lulworth Skipper amongst the other grassland butterflies.
+Further east, we will visit Durlston National Nature Reserve, where limestone downland is home to orchids including Common Spotted and Southern Marsh Orchids.
 Cliff-nesting birds include Guillemot, Razorbill and Kittiwake, which fly back and forth over the sea, and if our luck is in we might catch a glimpse of Bottle-nosed Dolphins offshore.

 Day 5 One final breakfast, and then it is time to bid farewell to Kingston and to head home, hopefully taking some good memories of the special creatures and beautiful views of this part of Dorset.

-Please note that the itinerary may be changed to suit the weather or other practicalities or at the discretion of the leaders.
+Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.